Lenoxo/100-days-of-code/log.md

 **Today's Progress**:

 - [**"Docker Course - Platzi"**](https://platzi.com/cursos/docker/): Today I advanced two classes, where I learned about docker-compose.override.yml, how to use it and write personalized configs for docker-compose, and lastly how to manage disk space and limit ram usage for docker containers, also I learned more useful commands:

   - Tomorrow I'll be sharing here this section notes, because I finished it today.
   - Also, another curious detail I learned today, is that, containers, only can listen to one port in the host machine per container, so, if you want to horizontally scale a service in docker-compose, you would need to use a range of ports, like this in your docker-compose file:
     ```yml
     # ...
     ports:
       - "3000-3003:3000"
     # ...
     ```
-  - Commands:
-    - Clean unused containers, networks and images:
+  - Commands: - Clean unused containers, networks and images:
-      `docker container prune`
+    - `docker container prune`
-      `docker network prune`
+    - `docker network prune`
-      `docker image prune`
-    - Clean all unused files in the system by docker `docker system prune`
+    - `docker image prune` - Clean all unused files in the system by docker
-    - Force rm containers
+    - `docker system prune` - Force rm containers
-	    `docker rm -f containerName or id`
-    - Limit ram usage of a container
+    - `docker rm -f containerName or id` - Limit ram usage of a container
-	    `docker run -d --memory 40m or 1g app`
-    - Check if a container stopped because it ran Out Of Memory `docker inspect containerName`
+    - `docker run -d --memory 40m or 1g app` - Check if a container stopped because it ran Out Of Memory `docker inspect containerName`
-      output:
+  - output:

         ```jsonc
           {
           // ...
           OOMKilled, true
           // ...
           }
         ```

-    - Check ram usage of docker
+    `- Check ram usage of docker
-	    `docker stats`
-    - Horizontally scale containers used in a service:
+   `docker stats`- Horizontally scale containers used in a service:
-      `docker-compose up -d --scale appService=4` **Thoughts**: Today for personal reasons I only advanced one hour, so yeah, nothing under my control for now.
+   `docker-compose up -d --scale appService=4`
+    **Thoughts**: Today for personal reasons I only advanced one hour, so yeah, nothing under my control for now.

 ### Day 28: January 22, 2024